nansphilip/Splitergoll/readme.md

 - Led for low battery ?

     - Write percentage with a macro ?
+Like MacroOS
     - Bluetooth connection halve by halve to see battery

 - Defconfig conditions :